Frequently Asked Questions

 At what age can a cat start having kittens?

 A lot depends on the length of the daylight period, time of the year, and family (genetic) tendencies of the cat.
-We recommend you spay/neuter cats by four months of age
+We recommend you spay/neuter cats before four months of age

 How old does my cat have to be to alter them?

 Kittens need to be healthy and weigh at least 2 lbs which is approx 9 weeks old.